jamaravilla/openkit-dotnet/docs/example.md

 An OpenKit instance for AppMon can be obtained by using the `AppMonOpenKitBuilder`.

-:information_source: VisualBasic developers should use `DynatraceOpenKitBuilderVB` for now to workaround an ambiguity error caused by two methods differing in case only.
+:information_source: VisualBasic developers should use `AppMonOpenKitBuilderVB` for now to workaround an ambiguity error caused by two methods differing in case only.

 The example below demonstrates how to connect an OpenKit application to an AppMon endpoint.